mauriziotirabassi/lung_ct_classifier/README.md

-# Deep Learning Pipeline for Lung Cancer CT Classification
+# Lung Cancer CT Malignancy Classifier

 This repository contains the complete workflow, implementation, and report for a deep learning project focused on automatic lung cancer malignancy classification from computed tomography (CT) images.